SeewooLi/IRTest/README.md

 - `factor_score` estimates factor scores of examinees.

+- `best_model` selects the best model using a evaluation criterion.

 - `item_fit` tests the statistical fit of all items individually.

 - `inform_f_item` calculates the information value(s) of an item.